 Here are three benefits from the Sabbath, outlined in this verse:

 1. It identifies us as God’s people.
-Perhaps you don’t think of that as a benefit, especially when the teenager’s tendency is to try not to stand out as different.
+Perhaps you don’t think of that as a benefit.
+The tendency of many teenagers is to try not to stand out as different.
 Hopefully you are learning, however, what a joy it is to know God’s way of life.
-As you will see, being on God’s side when it comes to this command brings marvelous rewards.
+As you will see, being on God’s side regarding this command brings marvelous rewards.

 2. It sets us apart to make us holy and more like God.
-What an amazing Being created us.
-He is so loving, merciful, kind and powerful.
+The amazing Being who created us is tremendously loving, merciful, kind and powerful.
 Who would not want to become more like God?

 3. It helps us to know God.
 God becomes more real to us when we observe the Sabbath properly.